VriaA/VriaA/README.md

 ### Hi! 👋
-I'm a ✨Front-End Developer✨ who's all about building seamless, accessible, user-friendly, and responsive web experiences.
+I'm a ✨Frontend Developer✨ who's all about building seamless, accessible, user-friendly, and responsive web experiences.

 ### Skills
 * HTML